Measure Everything When It Comes To Sales and Marketing

 ● Number of conversions / number of total ad interactions = Ad conversion rate

-You can make this formula more insightful by applying more specific criteria to it.
+You can make this formula more insightful by applying more specific criteria to the Google adwords conversion rate.
 For example, you could calculate the number of conversions in a specific state or compare conversions to ad interactions that happened during a specific time of day.
-Pro-Tip.
-Avoid issues by agreeing with all stakeholders how to calculate your sales close rate.

 Ecommerce Conversion Rate Formula